 The Central Valley has also taken steps over the last decade to lift its community out of poverty by improving its economy and environment.
 Currently, there are several—yet isolated—initiatives taking place in the Central Valley that are in their nascent stages and have not yet matured.
 By leveraging regional assets, cross-sector partnerships, and a commitment to diversity, equity, inclusion, and accessibility (DEIA), EPIC aims to catalyze new knowledge, products, and services that address the following specific regional, national, societal, and geostrategic challenges and national priorities:

 Regional Challenges: Economic Disparities and Underfunded Regions: The Central Valley is one of the poorest regions in California and possesses some of the nation’s most polluted communities.4 It is often overlooked for private investment.
 EPIC aims to bridge this gap by fostering economic growth and innovation in this underfunded region around a multi-decade growth area in electrochemical technology.
 According to the American Lung Association’s 2024 State of the Air Report5, cities in the region like Bakersfield, Fresno-Madera-Hanford, Sacramento-Roseville, and Visalia appear on all three most polluted cities lists for high levels of unhealthy ozone days, particle pollution days, and annual particle pollution levels.
-Transition Regional Jobs from O&G to Clean Tech: The Central Valley has historically relied on the O&G industry for employment, resulting in significant environmental and health challenges for its residents.
-EPIC will facilitate the transition from O&G-dominated employment to well-paid careers in the clean electrochemical sector, with a strategic focus on electrochemical technology – to start battery manufacturing – but with an eye for exponential growth in the field to include manufacturing, recycling, carbon-dioxide capture and connecting to innovation in biotechnology through the intrinsically electrochemical machine-organism interface.
+Transition Regional Jobs to New Technologies: The historical O&G industry has resulted in significant environmental and health challenges for its workforce and regional residents of the Valley.
+EPIC will facilitate the transition from traditional O&G employment to well-paid careers with a strategic focus on electrochemical technology.

+– to start battery manufacturing – but with an eye for exponential growth in the field to include manufacturing, recycling, carbon-dioxide capture and connecting to innovation in biotechnology through the intrinsically electrochemical machine-organism interface.
 EPIC also partners with O&G to simultaneously create high-road jobs and lower emissions from O&G using electrochemical technology.

 Disconnected Innovation Ecosystems: Despite its assets, the Central Valley’s innovation ecosystem is fragmented, with limited coordination between academic institutions, industry stakeholders, and community organizations.
 Existing research efforts are often siloed, hindering their ability to scale and address broader challenges.
 EPIC will synthesize isolated projects into a single, streamlined, comprehensive economic Engine to maximize opportunities for equitable participation in the future of electrochemical technology.

 National Challenges: Energy Storage Needs: The rapid deployment of renewable energy sources requires advanced energy storage solutions.
 EPIC meets national energy storage needs for commercial and transportation uses through its focus on battery manufacturing, next-gen battery chemistry, and grid storage.
 Electrification Trends: Energy systems and grid-level modeling at Lawrence Berkeley National Lab (LBNL),6 along with current trends, particularly with the growing “duck curve” in California and the EPIC region,7, 8 show increasing variability in electric demand and generation driving price volatility,9 but also an opportunity for economic development that leverages new renewable intermittent electricity sources.
 EPIC focuses on electrochemical technology that dynamically manages this variability and ensures grid reliability while also building a workforce, innovation, manufacturing, education ecosystem of talent, and infrastructure to accelerate electrochemical technologies of the future that will drive the next century of economic activity.
 Clean Energy Advancement: The United States needs to advance clean energy technologies to meet climate goals and reduce greenhouse gas (GHG) emissions.10 EPIC will focus on innovations in electrochemistry, including next-gen batteries, hydrogen fuel cells, and direct air capture (DAC) technologies, to drive national progress in clean energy.
 Synthetic fuels that drop into existing internal combustion and jet Engines are central to speeding the energy transition.